Advertising on Amazon: Costs, Fees and Strategy

 Return On Ad Spend – How much do you get back for every dollar spent?
 Optimizing your ROAS is a smart way to make the most of your ad budget; invest more on the channel that consistently offers the highest return.

 Average Cart Value – Many PPC agencies miss this one.
 Customers on Amazon and Google could represent very different audiences based on the data used to serve the ad.
-In some cases, one channel might see increased value per transaction that makes each conversion on that channel incrementally more valuable over time.
+In some cases, one channel might see increased value per transaction, which makes each conversion on that channel incrementally more valuable over time.

 Test, Test, Test Your Ads

 You’ll never truly know which platform is more valuable to your brand without doing the dirty work.
-Test different types of ads in different locations on both platforms over time to experiment with various budget allocations.
+Over time, test different types of ads in different locations on both platforms to experiment with various budget allocations.
 There are always ways to get more out of your marketing budget!

-The Best Way to Advertise on Amazon is to Advertise Everywhere
+The Best Way to Advertise on Amazon is to Advertise Other Places, Too

-As valuable as Amazon is to sellers, there are several drawbacks for vendors who make it their main sales channel.
+Amazon seller advertising can be incredibly effective for brands, but there are several drawbacks for vendors who make it their main (or only) sales channel.

 Highly Competitive – With nearly 10 million sellers, Amazon is intensively competitive, and it can be difficult for new brands to compete.
 There may be thousands of sellers carrying a specific product at nearly identical prices.
 Most customers won’t scroll far enough to see vendors outside the top five product results, let alone the top 500.

 Fees – There are different fees associated with selling products in different categories.
-Combined with fulfillment fees per item and monthly storage costs (if you use Amazon Fulfillment Services), your profit margin can shrink quickly.
+Combined with fulfillment fees per item and monthly storage costs (if you use Fulfillment By Amazon), your profit margin can shrink quickly.

 Channel Management – Selling on another channel means you’ll spend additional time managing sales and shipments in that space.
 Adding another paid platform is yet another management piece that takes away from running other business operations.